junxit/us-congress-bills-117/bill.md

 - **(f)** *Public meetings* Not later than one year after the date of enactment of this Act, the Secretary of Health and Human Services, acting through the Commissioner of Food and Drugs, shall hold not less than one public meeting to address the regulation, safety, manufacturing, product quality, marketing, labeling, and sale of products containing cannabis or cannabis-derived compounds.
 - **(g)** *Special rule for federal employee testing* Section 503 of the Supplemental Appropriations Act, 1987 (5 U.S.C.
 7301 note) is amended by adding at the end the following:
   > - **(h)** *Marijuana*
-  >   - **(1)** *Continued testing* Notwithstanding the Marijuana Opportunity Reinvestment and Expungement Act of 2021 and the amendments made thereby, the Secretary of Health and Human Services may continue to include marijuana for purposes of drug testing of Federal employees subject to this section, Executive Order 12564, or other applicable Federal laws and orders.
+  >   - **(1)** *Continued testing* Notwithstanding the Marijuana Opportunity Reinvestment and Expungement Act and the amendments made thereby, the Secretary of Health and Human Services may continue to include marijuana for purposes of drug testing of Federal employees subject to this section, Executive Order 12564, or other applicable Federal laws and orders.
   >   - **(2)** *Definition* The term “marijuana” has the meaning given to the term “marihuana” in section 102 of the Controlled Substances Act (21 6 U.S.C.
-802) on the day before the date of enactment of the Marijuana Opportunity Reinvestment and Expungement Act of 2021.
+802) on the day before the date of enactment of the Marijuana Opportunity Reinvestment and Expungement Act.

 - **(h)** *Special rule for certain regulations*
   - **(1)** *In general* The amendments made by this section may not be construed to abridge the authority of the Secretary of Transportation, or the Secretary of the department in which the Coast Guard is operating, to regulate and screen for the use of a controlled substance.